đŻ What Is Assertiveness?

 đ What Causes Low Assertiveness?

 - Self-criticism and self-doubt.
-If youâre constantly criticizing and doubting yourself, youâll have less confidence to act assertively despite feeling uncomfortable or afraid.
-And the less you practice assertiveness, the more opportunities for self-criticism and self-doubt you create.
+If youâre constantly criticizing and doubting yourself, youâll have less confidence to communicate assertively despite feeling uncomfortable or afraid.
+And the less you practice assertive communication, the more opportunities for self-criticism and self-doubt you create.
 A vicious cycle.

 - People pleasing and reassurance seeking.
 Many people rely on people pleasing and reassurance seeking as their primary method of dealing with fears and insecurities.
 Unfortunately, both of these habits frequently involve chronically subordinating your own wants and needs to those of others, which is antithetical to assertiveness.